Encoding information in neural circuits.

 Matthew Tran from our Linc Lab collaborators in Toronto joins us for the summer to learn advanced imaging methods.

 Biomedical Science student Karyna Mishchanchuk joins the lab for her FHS project.
 She will study synaptic plasticity in the retrosplenial cortex.

 POSTDOC POSITION AVAILABLE

 Work with us:

 If you share our interest in the link between brain activity and behaviour, get excited by neural circuits, and have a strong background in two-photon imaging and neurobiology, come join us!
-We currently have a post-doc position available on an exciting project aimed at using holographic 2-photon stimulation to test the necessity and sufficiency of specific neural codes in sensory perception.
-Apply now via DPAG Current Vacancies or Email us to find out more.
+We currently have a post-doc position available on an exciting project aimed at using holographic two-photon stimulation to test the necessity and sufficiency of specific neural codes in sensory perception.

 Study with us: